Australia-Asia Power Link: Development

-2023: temporary administration
+2023: Temporary administration

 In January 2023, Sun Cable went into voluntary administration.
 The Financial Times reported that the administration was caused after lead investors Forrest and Cannon-Brooks "clashed... over the terms of a new funding round", itself necessitated "since the project started missing milestones".

 In March 2022, it was announced that Sun Cable raised AUD210m (€139m) Series B capital to fund the continued development of the project.
 The round was led by Grok Ventures (owned by Cannon-Brookes) and Squadron Energy (owned by Forrest).
 As of 5 May 2023, a process for the sale of the company has attracted four bidders, including Squadron and Grok.
 In May 2023, a consortium led by Grok Ventures and including Quinbrook Infrastructure Partners won the bid to acquire Sun Cable.
 Grok put A$65m into Sun Cable during its period in administration, and the takeover was finalised on 7 September 2023.
 The project aims to supply electricity to Darwin by 2030 (900 megawatts initially), and to Singapore a few years thereafter.
 Eventually the solar farm would produce 6 gigawatts of energy.

+2024: Conditional approval by Singapore

+On 22 October 2024, Sun Cable was granted conditional approval by the Energy Market Authority (EMA) of Singapore, to import 1.75 gigawatts (GW) of electricity, generated by solar power, from Australia's Northern Territory to Singapore.
+The electricity will be transmitted via new subsea cables.

+2026: Anthropic data centre

+In 2026, Anthropic met with Sun Cable over a planned Anthropic data centre in the Northern Territory.